Counting geodesics on expander surfaces: Simple geodesics

+In the remaining parts of this subsection, we will prepare for the proof of the above lemma by constructing the set $\bar S_k$ as a union of sets $R=R^f\sqcup R^m$ and $Q _k$ (paralleling the cases in the proof of \Cref{prop:prob-problem}, whose probabilities are given by $r\le r^f+r^m$ and $q$).
+We prove measure bounds along the way, in \Cref{lem:Rf}, \Cref{lem:Rm}, and \Cref{lem:Qjstruc}.
+The ingredients will then be assembled into the proof of the lemma in \Cref{sec:proof-no-inter}.

+\paragraph{Collection of flow boxes.} The sets $R$ and $Q_k$ will be defined in terms of different behaviors with regard to a set of flow boxes that are the analogs of the ``good" objects in \Cref{prop:prob-problem}.
+We take them to be $\eta$ flow boxes in $T^1X$ given by \Cref{prop:flow-boxes}, where $\eta=\eta_0/27$, for the $\eta_0$ in the statement of \Cref{lem:no-inter}.

-\paragraph{Discrete set of times.} We pick times at which to sample the geodesic segments.
-Let $t_1,t_2,\ldots $ such $t_{i+1}-t_i=c\log g$ (where $c$ will be chosen large later, as mentioned in the lemmas below; it is related to mixing time for geodesic flow, and will depend on an error parameter $\epsilon$).
-The earlier and later times among these will play somewhat different roles when we study self-intersections.
+\paragraph{Discrete set of times.} Instead of considering all times $t$, we pick a sequence of times at which to sample the geodesic segments, separated enough that we can apply mixing of the geodesic flow.

+Let $t_1,t_2,\ldots $ be such that $t_{i+1}-t_i=c\log g$ (where $c$ will be chosen large later, as mentioned in the lemmas below; it is related to mixing time for geodesic flow, and will depend on an error parameter $\epsilon$).
+The definitions of the sets $R$ and $Q_k$ will depend on the $t_i$.
+The earlier and later times among these will play somewhat different roles when we study self-intersections (just as the earlier and later choices play different roles in proof of \Cref{prop:prob-problem}).